Child Care Business Plan Template

 Written by Dave Lavinsky

-Over the past 20+ years, we have helped over 5,000 entrepreneurs and business owners create business plans to start and grow their child care businesses.
+Over the past 20+ years, we have helped over 5,000 entrepreneurs and business owners create business plans to start and grow their child care centers.
 On this page, we will first give you some background information with regards to the importance of business planning.
 We will then go through a child care business plan template step-by-step so you can create your plan today.

-What Is a Business Plan?
+What is a Childcare Business Plan?

 A business plan provides a snapshot of your child care business as it stands today, and lays out your growth plan for the next five years.
 It explains your business goals and your strategy for reaching them.
 It also includes market research to support your plans.

-Why You Need a Business Plan
+Why You Need a Business Plan as a Childcare Provider

 Source of Funding for Child Care Businesses